 Threading and Knotting Your Needle

-1. Cut a length of thread about two to three feet long.
+- Cut a length of thread about two to three feet long.
 An easy measurement for a manageable length of thread is to cut a length that is twice the length of your forearm (from your hand to your elbow).
-It is important not to cut too long a length of thread or you will risk getting it tangled and the length will not be manageable as you try to find your way from stitch to stitch.
+It is important not to cut too long a length of thread, or you will risk getting it tangled, and the length will not be manageable as you try to find your way from stitch to stitch.

-2. Thread the needle by putting one end through the hole in the needle (the "eye" of the needle).
-I prefer to pull the thread through so that the needle is in the middle of the string of thread, then pull the ends of the thread together so that the needle is dangling at the other end, thus doubling your thread and making it sturdier.
-You may not need to double your thread if you are sewing on very fine, fragile fabric, but in most circumstances doubled thread insures that you will not have to sew this seam again.
+- Thread the needle by putting one end through the hole in the needle (the "eye" of the needle).
+I prefer to pull the thread through so that the needle is in the middle of the thread string, then pull the ends of the thread together so that the needle is dangling at the other end, thus doubling your thread and making it sturdier.
+You may not need to double your thread if you are sewing on very fine, fragile fabric, but in most circumstances, doubled thread ensures that you will not have to sew this seam again.